Berlin0610/DIS_talk-Yan_Ye-Face_video_compression_with_generative_networks/README.md

+# DIS talk: Face video compression with generative networks

-This repository contains some demos from the DIS talk of Dr. Yan Ye, entitled "Face video compression with generative networks".
+## This repository contains some demos from the DIS talk of Dr. Yan Ye, entitled "Face video compression with generative networks".
 The related presentation link can be found in xxxx.